abel-mak/image-sharing-api/README.md

 # image-sharing-api
-A node service that allows users to upload and share images
+A node application that allows users to upload and share images

 # Built with
 - nodejs